-Many courses have field experiences in local schools.
+Many courses have field experiences in local schools which may requires completion of hours beyond course meeting times.
 Teacher candidates, when required, must submit materials for criminal background checks and must provide fingerprints.
 Program coordinators will supply information on these processes.

 In order to work in schools during field experiences and the practicum, the teacher candidate must exhibit professional dispositions and behaviors and be of “sound moral character.”
 The candidate at all times must exhibit good judgment, personal integrity, and exemplary behavior.
 Candidates must demonstrate that they understand their professional responsibilities and have the integrity to work in schools where they will be responsible for the education and welfare of minors.
 Further, they must know how to engage in collaborative and collegial professional work with fellow teachers and staff.

 In order to graduate with a BA Ed. degree and teacher license, candidates must complete the approved program including both practica (600 hours in total).
 The practicum candidate is assessed using the Department of Elementary and Secondary Education Candidate Assessment of Performance (CAP) instrument and process.
 Candidates must demonstrate that they have met the Professional Standards for Teaching and are proficient in their ability to:

 Breadth of Knowledge

 The UMass Lowell Core includes requirements designed to familiarize students with multiple perspectives regarding diverse areas of knowledge and modes of inquiry outside of their major discipline.
 Students gain insights into these perspectives by taking courses outside of their major discipline.
 The BA Ed. degree is structured for students to meet this requirement.
 See Breadth of Knowledge for more information.